-Best wishes for a successful fall 2023 semester.
+Best wishes for a successful and rewarding summer 2024 session.

 Guidance Regarding Student Bereavement

 As a college community, we understand that students may face the difficult loss of a family member during the semester, and respect that this loss will disrupt academic coursework.
 Professors may not require any student in this situation to submit work, attend class, or present during a bereavement period of up to five days.
 Appropriate arrangements should be made to allow the student to satisfy course requirements.